 Thomas A. Owens, MD

-Thomas Owens, MD, is the President of Duke University Hospital, Senior Vice President for Duke University Health System, and an Associate Professor of Medicine and Pediatrics at the Duke University School of Medicine.
+Thomas Owens, MD, is the Group President, Acute Care, and Senior Vice President for Duke University Health System, President of Duke University Hospital, and an Associate Professor of Medicine and Pediatrics at the Duke University School of Medicine.

-As a senior physician leader for Duke University Health System, Owens oversees medical affairs throughout Duke’s network of hospitals, clinics and other evolving population health care settings.
+As Group President, Acute Care, Owens oversees operations and strategic priorities across Duke Regional, Duke Raleigh and Duke University Hospitals and medical affairs throughout Duke’s network of hospitals, clinics and other evolving population health care settings.
 Owens’ responsibilities include setting the health system quality agenda, and ensuring alignment of physicians and physician services with health system strategic plans and clinical programs.
 He directly manages Duke Health System employed faculty physicians, Duke Primary Care, Duke HomeCare and Hospice, Graduate Medical Education programs, population health management programs, and payer value based contracts through Duke Connected Care.

 Owens has held a number of increasingly significant medical leadership positions within the health system over the past 10 years, previously holding the position of Chief Medical Officer for Duke University Hospital and Chief of the Duke Health System Hospital Medicine Program.